Episode #354 (Originally aired 5/15/15)

 Oh yeah, that war sounded a whole lot better coming out of Tony Blair's mouth, which is why the British accent is dangerous and it should always come with a warning that this movie isn't really that profound.

 This reality show judge isn't really that smart.
+This war isn't really that good an idea.

 And this product still goes in your butt.

 All right, coincidentally, I will be playing the Hammersmith in London on May 23rd.
+We're taking the next two weeks off so I can do my European tour.

-We'll be be back June 5th.
+We'll We'll be back June 5th.

-I want to thank John Waters, Heather McGee, Charles Murray, Killer Mike, and Ian Herci Ali.
+I want to thank John Waters, Heather McGee, Charles Murray, Killer Mike, and Ayat Hercial Lee.
+Join us now on Overtime on YouTube.

 Thank you, folks.

-All new episodes of Real Time with Bill Maher every Friday night at 11 or watch him anytime on HBO on Demand.
+All new episodes of Real Time with Bill Maher every Friday night at 11.
+Or watch him anytime on HBO On Demand.

 For more info, log on to HBO.com.